Patient Rights & Responsibilities

 • Respect for your cultural and personal values, beliefs and preferences.

-• Personal privacy, privacy of your health information and to receive a notice of the facility’s privacy practices.
+• Personal privacy, privacy of your health information and to receive a notice of the facility’s privacy

 • Pain management.